How to Protect Yourself from AI – Voice Deepfake

 In an era where our digital footprints are as permanent as ink, the importance of safeguarding one’s privacy cannot be overstated.
 As the digital landscape evolves, so do the methods employed by those seeking to exploit it.
 A particularly alarming development in this digital arms race is the rise of artificial intelligence (AI) driven voice deepfakes.
 These technologies, while impressive, pose significant risks, making it imperative for individuals to remain vigilant and proactive in protecting their personal information.
 Below, we explore strategies to mitigate these risks, ensuring your voice and identity stay secure.

-• Prioritize In-Person Communications for Sensitive Information: When dealing with significant financial decisions or sensitive information, such as establishing a new trust, prioritize direct, in-person interactions over digital communications.
+• Prioritize In-Person Communications for Sensitive Information: When dealing with significant financial decisions or sensitive information, such as establishing a new trust as part of your comprehensive financial plan, prioritize direct, in-person interactions over digital communications.
 Such measures ensure that crucial information is exchanged within the secure confines of a controlled environment.

 • Utilizing 529 Funds: When and How?
 Funds from a 529 plan can be used at virtually all accredited U.S. colleges, universities, and many trade schools.
 Internationally, about 400 postsecondary institutions are also eligible, including Oxford, Cambridge, and McGill.